Flight-Free-UK/flight_free_uk_website/source/posts/how-to-find-routes-and-destinations.html.markdown

 You can choose from pre-designed trips or create your own from scratch, and there are plenty of options to get you excited about your holiday on the [Byway](https://www.byway.travel/) trip builder.

 F﻿light Free UK supporters get £50 off a Byway holiday!
+Just add the code FLIGHTFREE2023 at the checkout.
+Byway will also donate 3% of the total amount you spend to Flight Free UK.

 > Byway made the experience so simple and provided great information beforehand.
 So helpful and accessible before and during the trip.
 We will definitely use them again!